+Tax Exemption

+Interest on the Series Bonds is not includable in gross income for federal income tax purposes or taxable net income of individuals, trusts and estates for Minnesota income tax purposes.
+(For additional information, including further information on the application of federal and state alternative minimum tax provisions to the Series Bonds, see "Tax Exemption and Related Considerations" herein)

+Redemption

+On each monthly interest payment date, a portion of the Series Bonds equal to principal received during the prior month on the 2015A Program Securities will be redeemed, without premium.
+On or after July 1, 2024, all or a portion of the Series Bonds may be redeemed at the option of the Agency prior to maturity, without premium.
+(See "The Series Bonds-Mandatory Redemption" and "-Optional Redemption" herein.)

+Security

-- Tax ExemptionInterest on the Series Bonds is not includable in gross income for federal income tax purposes or taxable net income of individuals, trusts and estates for Minnesota income tax purposes.
-(For additional information, including further information on the application of federal and state alternative minimum tax provisions to the Series Bonds, see "Tax Exemption and Related Considerations" herein)RedemptionOn each monthly interest payment date, a portion of the Series Bonds equal to principal received during the prior month on the 2014D Program Securities will be redeemed, without promium.
-On or after January 1, 2024 all or a portion of the Series Bonds may be redeemed - premium.
-On or after January 1, 2024, all or a portion of the Series Bonds may be redeemed at the option of the Agency prior to maturity, without premium.
-(See "The Series Bonds- Mandatory Redemption" and "-Optional Redemption" herein.) - Security Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution.
+Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution.
 The Series Bonds are also general obligations of the Agency, payable out of any of its generally available moneys, assets or revenues.
 The Agency has no taxing power.
 The State of Minnesota is not liable for the payment of the Series Bonds and the Series Bonds are not a debt of the State.
+(See "Security for the Bonds" herein.)

+$Interest\ Payment\ Dates$

-(See "Security for the Bonds" herein.) - Interest Payment Dates The first day of each month, commencing December 1, 2014, and, in respect of a Series Bond to be redeemed, the redemption date. - Denominations \$1.00 or any multiple thereof. - Closing/Settlement October 28, 2014 through the facilities of DTC in New York, New York. - Bond Counsel Kutak Rock LLP, Atlanta, Georgia. - Underwriters' Counsel Dorsey & Whitney LLP, Des Moines, Iowa, and Maslon Edelman Borman & Brand, LLP, Minneapolis, Minnesota. - Trustee Wells Fargo Bank, National Association, in Minneapolis, Minnesota. - Book-Entry-Only System The Depository Trust Company.
-(See Appendix D hereto.)
+The first day of each month, commencing March 1, 2015, and, in respect of a Series Bond to be redeemed, the redemption date.

+Denominations \$1.00 or any multiple thereof.

+Closing/Settlement January 26, 2015 through the facilities of DTC in New York, New York.

+Bond Counsel Kutak Rock LLP, Atlanta, Georgia.

+Underwriters' Counsel Dorsey & Whitney LLP, Des Moines, Iowa.

+Trustee Wells Fargo Bank, National Association, in Minneapolis, Minnesota.

+Book-Entry-Only System The Depository Trust Company.
+(See Appendix E hereto.)

-\$39,934,464 2.875% 2014 Series D Bonds due November 1, 2044 at 100% (CUSIP 60416QGB4)
+\$60,013,152 2.80% 2015 Series A Bonds due February 1, 2045 at 100% (CUSIP 60416QGC2)